Where We’ve Been

-Except from the story of Eric N. Karmee, 2017 9th grade graduate from Dougbe River Presbyterian School Liberia who has a dream to become a pilot:
+Excerpt from the story of Eric N. Karmee, 2017 9th grade graduate from Dougbe River Presbyterian School of Liberia who has a dream to become a pilot:

 ‟At first the children of the Twarbo and Glio regions struggled for education.
 Some were engaged into early marriages, some were wandering without any reasons, while others were involved in criminal activities.
 All these acts were done by children because there was no school, and they knew nothing about the importance of education.
 Fortunately for us, one of the sons of the soil, Mr. Isaac Monah, saw the need of building the first school Dougbe River Presbyterian School of Liberia (DRPSL) in the region”.

 Isaac Monah grew up in Grand Gedeh County, Liberia, the region where the Dougbe River Presbyterian School is located.
 As a child, there was no local school, so his parents eventually arranged for him to live with his uncle’s family to attend school – 14 people in a two bedroom apartment many hours from home.